Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Summer in Escanaba is all about adventure, relaxation, and discovery.
 Hit the trails on an ATV, challenge yourself on the disc golf courses, or take a peaceful walk through lush woodlands.
 In July and August, you can pick fresh blueberries or cast a line into Bays de Noc, where trophy-sized bass and walleye await.

-Explore charming shops downtown, bike along scenic routes bursting with wildflowers, or step back in time at local museums where fascinating U.P. stories come to life.
-Whether you’re here for the outdoor fun, the history, or simply the breathtaking views across Little Bay de Noc, Escanaba delivers a genuine Upper Peninsula experience.
+Explore charming downtown shops, bike scenic routes bursting with wildflowers, or step back in time at local museums where U.P. stories come to life.
+Whether you’re here for the outdoor fun, the history, or the breathtaking views across Little Bay de Noc, Escanaba delivers a genuine Upper Peninsula experience.

 📍 Escanaba Quick Facts